yradunchev/hdiet/Readme.md

-crapdiet
+hdiet
 ========

-crapdiet is an adaptation of the Hacker's Diet computer tools.
+hdiet is an adaptation of the Hacker's Diet computer tools.

 The Hacker's Diet
 =================

 "The Hacker's Diet" is an ingenious [book](https://www.fourmilab.ch/hackdiet/) by John Walker which applies a systems and signals view to bodyweight.
 If you haven't already, go read it.

 Walker provides excellent online tools for tracking and Excel-/Palm-based tools for offline tracking.
-I'm not comfortable with either, though, and as it [turns out](https://www.fourmilab.ch/hackdiet/e4/pencilpaper.html), the calculations needed for trend calculation are simple. crapdiet consists of a few bash and python scripts to track, process and display.
+I'm not comfortable with either, though, and as it [turns out](https://www.fourmilab.ch/hackdiet/e4/pencilpaper.html), the calculations needed for trend calculation are simple. hdiet consists of a few bash and python scripts to track, process and display.

 Dependencies
 ============